Contents

 Card Speed

-A slow memory card can cause a decrease in the number of continuous images the Olympus E-M1 can take.
-This is due to the camera’s buffer not being able to write data to the memory card quickly enough.
+A slow memory card can cause a reduction in the number of continuous photos the Olympus E-M1 can take.
+This is because the camera’s buffer is not able to write data to the memory card quickly enough.

 Speed Class Rating